webix-hub/docs/data/api/ui.datatable_onafterarearemove_event.md

 onAfterAreaRemove
 =============

-@todo:
-	check!

 @short:
 	fires after a select area was removed

 @params:
-- area_name		string		the name used to address to an area to change or to delete it
+- area_name		string		the name used to address a select area to change or delete it

 @example:
 $$('dtable').attachEvent("onAfterAreaRemove", function(area_name){